Finding Moments of Sanctuary in a Busy World

 meditating, praying or reflecting quietly

-Finding sanctuary is not about escaping life or avoiding difficulties.
-Rather, it is about creating spaces — internally and externally — where we can rest, reflect and restore ourselves enough to keep meeting life with greater steadiness and presence.
+We find sanctuary by creating opportunities — internally and externally — where we can rest, reflect and restore ourselves enough to keep meeting life with greater steadiness and presence.

-From this awareness, we can intentionally begin creating more space for these moments in our lives.
-Even brief moments of sanctuary can become small anchors within busy lives.
-Over time, they can gently support our emotional wellbeing and deepen our connection with ourselves and the world around us.
+Even brief moments of sanctuary can become small anchors within busy lives, and provide refuge and rejuvenation.
+Over time, they can gently support our emotional wellbeing, and deepen our connection with ourselves, the world around us and life.